Setting Up Lighthouse CI Thresholds for WCAG 2.2 AA

 LHCI_GITHUB_APP_TOKEN: ${{ secrets.LHCI_GITHUB_APP_TOKEN }}

-The extended maxWaitForLoad parameter ensures dynamically injected ARIA attributes and focus traps are captured before scoring begins.
+The extended maxWaitForLoad parameter (in milliseconds) ensures dynamically injected ARIA attributes and focus traps are captured before scoring begins.

 Common Pitfalls